JoshuaJewell/JoshuaJewell/README.md

     <strong><a href="https://github.com/JoshuaJewell/Tubular-for-vis">Tubular‑for‑vis</a></strong> — Fork of Tubular intended provide new playlist visualisation features.
   </li>
   <li>
-    <strong><a href="https://github.com/JoshuaJewell/Polity">Polity</a></strong> — Grand strategy computer game about politics and demographics.
+    <strong><a href="https://github.com/JoshuaJewell/Polity">Polity</a></strong> — Recursive unit simulation strategy computer game about politics and demographics.
   </li>
   <li>
-    <strong><a href="https://github.com/Hyperpolymath/the-nash-equilibrium">The Nash Equilibrium</a></strong> — 4X (or 6 depending who you ask) asymmetric board game about ideology in a world on the brink.
+    <strong><a href="https://github.com/Hyperpolymath/the-nash-equilibrium">The Nash Equilibrium</a></strong> — 4X (or 6, depending who you ask) asymmetric board game about ideology in a world on the brink.
   </li>
 </ul>